 BA (Hons) 3D Creative Practice

-Explore your creativity and refine your technical skills with this practical studio-based course.
+Explore your creativity and refine your technical skills with this York School of Art practical studio-based course.
 This degree will allow you to get hands-on and delve into a range of creative practices and techniques, such as textiles, wood and metal work, fine metal and jewellery, ceramics and 3D making.
 On this course you can choose to specialise in a particular creative practice or sit between disciplines, both of which we encourage and support.

 You will experience new challenges and explore new concepts.
 Through learning processes and working with a wide range of materials, you will develop a broad skill base.
 You will be helped to apply these to your own projects, which will give you a distinct and professional body of work that enables you to become a creative professional in you chosen specialism.